-The Princeton Institute for International and Regional Studies (PIIRS) promotes research, learning and dialogue on issues of global importance and sponsors a variety of programs and activities aimed at advancing knowledge of world cultures and global problems.
+The Princeton Institute for International and Regional Studies (PIIRS) promotes research, learning and dialogue on issues of global importance, and sponsors a variety of programs and activities aimed at advancing knowledge of world regions and global issues.

-PIIRS is the sponsoring institution of World Politics, one of the premier journals in political science.
-The journal publishes peer-reviewed research that addresses salient theoretical and empirical questions on topics in international relations, comparative politics and various related subfields.
+PIIRS also sponsors World Politics, a flagship journal in political science, which publishes peer-reviewed research in international relations, comparative politics and related subfields.